Nazariglez/pixi-keyboard/README.md

 #### .disable()
 Do not listen keyboard events
 #### .setPreventDefault(key [, value])
-Avoid the default behavior when a key is touched, useful for arrows, to avoid the page make scroll.
+Avoid the default behavior when a key is touched, useful for arrows, to prevent the page's scroll or back.
 Value it's a boolean (default=true)
 #### .isDown( key )
 Return if the key is down
 #### .isPressed( key )